Guava: Pink vs White Fruit Benefits. Leaves, Juice Medicinal Uses

 Guava Health Benefits

 Guava is a tropical fruit native to Central America and Mexico.
 It was first cultivated by the Mayans and Aztecs, who believed it had medicinal properties.
-The Spanish brought guava to the Philippines, where it is now widely grown.
-It was then introduced to the Caribbean islands and eventually spread to other tropical areas such as India, Africa, and the Middle East.
+The Spanish introduced guava to the Philippines, where it is now widely grown.
+From there, it spread to the Caribbean islands and eventually to other tropical areas such as India, Africa, and the Middle East.
 Today, it is a popular fruit in many countries around the world.
 It can be eaten fresh or used to make jams, jellies, and juices.
 Guava is also a key ingredient in many traditional dishes.
 If you’re looking for a tasty and nutritious snack, this fruit is a great choice.
 Not only is it delicious, but it also offers a range of health benefits that make it a great addition to any healthy diet.

-Leaves are a rich source of antioxidants, which can help protect the body from cell damage caused by free radicals.
-Guava leaf tea has been shown to have antibacterial properties, which can help fight infections.
-Leaf tea may help lower blood sugar levels, making it a potential natural remedy for those with diabetes.
-It also help lower cholesterol levels, which can reduce the risk of heart disease and also helps to improve digestion, as it has been shown to have laxative properties.
+Guava leaves contain antioxidants, which can protect the body from cell damage caused by free radicals.
+Research shows that guava leaf tea possesses antibacterial properties, aiding in the fight against infections.
+Additionally, it may lower blood sugar levels, potentially serving as a natural remedy for diabetes.
+The leaves also aid in lowering cholesterol levels, reducing the risk of heart disease, and improving digestion due to their laxative properties.

 1. Aids Weight Loss